HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Ethical Considerations

 Future research could extend this analysis to identity- and group-directed hate targets, with particular attention to ensuring comparable performance across groups or by constructing group-specific prototypes, for instance, using hateful texts targeting a given group and neutral texts mentioning the same group.

-We release the code to support the following intended uses: (1) studying transferability in hate speech models, and (2) enabling early exiting for model acceleration in hate speech detection and related research.\footnote{\url{https://github.com/upunaprosk/hate-speech-interpretability}} Together, these efforts aim to promote more sustainable, transparent, and effective systems for mitigating online hate speech dissemination.
+We release the code to support the following intended uses: (1) studying transferability in hate speech models, and (2) enabling early exiting for model acceleration in hate speech detection and related research.\footnote{\url{https://github.com/upunaprosk/hate-prototypes}}

+\paragraph{Acknowledgments} This work was performed using HPC resources from GENCI-IDRIS (Grant 2025-AD011014384).
+Additionally, this research was supported by the ANR project Diké (No. ANR-21-CE23-0026-02).